bparks31/genQR/README.md

 PURPOSE:

 To learn. if you decide to use this, do not trust the addresses/QR created are correct.
 PLEASE VERIFY.
-I'm a new to this and just wanted to make something.
+I am new to this and just wanted to make something.